WHAT YOU SHOULD KNOW BEFORE LEASING

 Flexibility for Financing

--Usually, most lease agreements have less restrictions compared to loan agreements.
+Usually, most lease agreements have fewer restrictions compared to loan agreements.
 Also, leasing is well suited to piecemeal financing.

 Ability to Depreciate Land